-Fibers & Material Studies practices are currently on the cutting edge of contemporary art and critical inquiry, while also representing one of the world’s longest and most accessible aesthetic traditions.
-Fibers & Materials Studies at the Tyler School of Art emphasizes exploration of materials within a contemporary context that considers emergent and related issues of multiculturalism, technological advancement, gender, sexuality, and more.
-Students will examine the relationships between material, process, the maker, as well as the critical role that cloth and fiber processes play in global economic marketplace.
+Fibers & Material Studies practices are on the cutting edge of contemporary art and critical inquiry, while also representing one of the world’s longest and most accessible aesthetic traditions.
+Fibers & Material Studies at the Tyler School of Art emphasizes the exploration of materials in both their traditional and contemporary contexts, and in relation to wide-ranging issues of technological development, the transnational circulation of culture, race and multiculturalism, gender, sexuality, and class, among others.
+Students examine the relationships between materials, processes, and conceptual exploration, as well as the critical role that cloth and fiber play in the global economic marketplace.

-Many Tyler students choose to work on the boundaries of the medium by exploring sculpture, video, performance, and installation as part of their practice.
+Undergraduate students are introduced to state of the art equipment, including a Jacquard Loom, multi-harness floor looms and electronic looms, knitting machines, and embroidery machines.
+The department also offers digital printing, a fully equipped dye kitchen, and screen-printing lab.
+Many Tyler students choose to work at the edges of the medium by exploring sculpture, video, performance, and installation as part of their practice.
 Experimenting with materials and methods is encouraged as students develop individual creative practices.